Every Child Can and the 2027 Social Media Ban announced

 Yesterday, the government set out further steps to make sure children in every part of the country get greater access to enrichment opportunities in sport, creative activities, nature and the arts both in and out of school.

-Michele Gregson, CEP and general secretary said:
+Michele Gregson, CEO and general secretary said: